BurdetteLamar/markdown_helper/README.md

 ## What Should Be Next?

-I have opened some enhancement Issues over at the GitHub [MarkdownHelper](https://github.com/BurdetteLamar/MarkdownHelper) project:
+I have opened some enhancement Issues in the GitHub [MarkdownHelper](https://github.com/BurdetteLamar/MarkdownHelper) project:

 * [Pagination](https://github.com/BurdetteLamar/MarkdownHelper/issues/40):  series of markdown pages connected by prev/next navigation links.
-* [Partial file inclusion](https://github.com/BurdetteLamar/MarkdownHelper/issues/39):  including only specified lines from a file (instead of the whole file).
+* [Partial file inclusion](https://github.com/BurdetteLamar/MarkdownHelper/issues/38):  including only specified lines from a file (instead of the whole file).
-* [Ruby-entity inclusion](https://github.com/BurdetteLamar/MarkdownHelper/issues/38):  like file inclusion, but including a Ruby class, module, or method.
+* [Ruby-entity inclusion](https://github.com/BurdetteLamar/MarkdownHelper/issues/39):  like file inclusion, but including a Ruby class, module, or method.
 * [File TOC](https://github.com/BurdetteLamar/MarkdownHelper/issues/36):  table of contents of all headers in a markdown page.
 * [Project TOC](https://github.com/BurdetteLamar/MarkdownHelper/issues/37):  table of contents of all markdown pages in project.